 The machines used in facial routines were generally small, hand-held mechanical or electrical devices.
 Soft rubber cones were used if the treatment was to build up muscle but hard heads were substituted when fat deposits were to be reduced.
 These devices were widely available for sale and many were bought for home beauty treatments.

 As the twentieth century progressed, making the client feel relaxed and free from stress and worries became an outcome of a facial.
-This was quite different to earlier times where relaxation was viewed as a necessary precursor of a facial treatment.
+This was quite different to earlier times where relaxation was viewed as a necessary precursor to a facial treatment.

 In order to secure the very best results from the treatment it is necessary that your patron be taught to relax and keep absolutely quiet, in this way receiving all the good you desire her to procure.